meJubair/SpeedGameVanillaJS/README.md

 # Speed Game

-A simple game assignment as part of course assignment at Business College Helsinki.
+A simple game assignment using Vanilla JS as part of course assignment at Business College Helsinki.